 My advice is if your bike is new and shifting isn’t great, this may be the cause.
 But before you visit a bike shop, check if your chain is directional or not using the guidelines I mentioned above.

 Master Link Direction

 I’ve mentioned the master link above, and since it’s part of a chain, it’s worth mentioning how it can contribute to the problems with chain direction.

 Like chains, only some master links are directional.
 For example, SRAM eagle chains use directional master links.
 However, the problems that come with installing them incorrectly are a bit different than with directional chains.

 SRAM’s master links are designed to resemble the shape of a chain only on one side.
 That means if you put it upside down, the chain won’t sit properly on the cassette teeth and might start skipping.
-Luckily, there is an arrow pointing the direction on their master links, so it’s not easy to mess it up.
+Luckily, there is an arrow pointing in the direction of their master links, so it’s not easy to mess it up.

 Chain Wear And Chain Direction